AndrewGodwin86/andrewgodwin86/README.md

 Hello there! 👋

 I'm Andrew and I love leading teams and solving really complex problems.
-I'm currently looking for a new role as an Engineering Manager or Solutions Architect.
+I'm currently looking for a new role as a Team Lead/Engineering Manager.

 <h3 align="left">Connect with me:</h3>
 <p align="left">